open-sauced/intro/i18n-guidelines.md

 ## Adding Translations

-Please follow these steps to add translations:
+First, please read our [Contributing Guide](CONTRIBUTING.md) to setting up the project locally and for the technical instruction.
+Then, follow these steps to add the translations:

 1. **Identify target languages**.